-The second largest waterfall on the island is also part of the Khao Phra Thaeo National Park national park, which means here too you will have to pay a 200 baht fee to enter.
-Quite nice after rainy weeks, it becomes very tiny during high season.
-Overall it’s not very impressive and not really worth the entry fee.
-Read more…
+Tonsai is the second largest waterfall on the island, part of the Khao Phra Thaeo National Park.
+This once again means that you will have to pay a 200 baht fee per person to enter.
+Tonsai has a decent stream during the rainy season, but it becomes tiny during the high season.
+Overall, it’s not very impressive and may not be worth the 200 baht entry fee.

-Not very well known and rather hard to find, Ao Yon waterfall is only visited by few locals who seem to enjoy drinking and dating by the water on weekends.
-To get there drive along Panwa beach, then past Ao Yon Beach and you will reach a small rocky bay, the road leading to the waterfall is opposite of this bay, follow it for few kilometers.
+Not very well known and somewhat hard to find, Ao Yon waterfall is only visited by a few locals who seem to enjoy drinking and dating by the water on weekends.
+To get there, drive along Panwa beach, pass Ao Yon Beach, and reach a small rocky bay.
+The road leading to the waterfall is on the opposite side of this bay; follow it for a few kilometres.

 Waterfalls outside Phuket

 Ton Phrai is one of the most impressive waterfalls outside Phuket island, and it’s not too far if you have a car to drive there.
 However, spending a hot afternoon bathing here with a beer or cold drink is a fun way to end the day and take some memorable selfies to share with friends.